Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

  * itsdangerous
  * pillow
 * Configure settings.py and conf.py to your needs
+* Put bootstrap and fontawesome .css files in static/css/
+* Put all the fonts of css in static/css/fonts/
+* Put JQuery, bootstrap and highstock in static/js/
 * run ``gunicorn -c settings.py app:app``
 * **Not everything will run 'as is'**